Public Affairs and Religious Liberty Department (PARL)

 - We believe it to be our duty to use every lawful and honorable means to prevent religious legislation by the civil government; that our fellow citizens may enjoy the inestimable blessings of religious liberty.

-If you are in need of assistance in protecting your religious freedom you should first contact your pastor.
-If he is unable to resolve your problem he will then contact the conference director of public affairs and religious liberty.
+If you are in need of assistance in protecting your religious freedom, you should first contact your pastor.
+If the pastor is unable to resolve your problem, he will then contact the conference director of public affairs and religious liberty.
 At that point the union director may get involved, if needed.